Strong Duality for a Multiple-Good Monopolist

 We study the problem of revenue maximization for a multiple-good monopolist.
 Given $n$ heterogenous goods and a probability distribution $f$ over $\mathbb{R}^n_{\ge 0}$, we wish to design a mechanism that optimizes the monopolist's expected revenue against an additive (linear) buyer whose values for the goods are distributed according to $f$.

-The single-good version of this problem---namely, $n=1$---is well-understood, going back to \cite{Myerson81}, where it is shown that a take-it-or-leave-it offer of the good at some price is optimal, and the optimal price can be easily calculated from $f$.
+The single-good version of this problem---namely, $n=1$---is well-understood,~going back~to~\cite{riley1981optimal,Myerson81,maskin1984monopoly,riley1983optimal},~where~it is shown that a take-it-or-leave-it offer of the good at some price is optimal, and the optimal price can be easily calculated from $f$.

 For general $n$, it has been known that the optimal mechanism may exhibit much richer structure.
 Even when the item values are independent, the mechanism may benefit from selling bundles of items or even lotteries over bundles of items~\cite{McAfeeMW89,BakosB99,Thanassoulis04,ManelliV06}.
 Moreover, no general framework to approach this problem has been proposed in the literature, making it dauntingly difficult both to identify optimal solutions and to certify the optimality of those solutions.
 As a consequence, seemingly simple special cases (even $n=2$) remain poorly understood, despite much research for a few decades.
 See, e.g.,~\cite{rochet2003economics} for a comprehensive survey of work spanning our problem, as well as~\cite{ManelliV07} and~\cite{figalli2011multidimensional} for additional references.